 - Magnesium-Rich Foods

-Foods like dark leafy greens, almonds, and blueberries, which are rich in magnesium, may help reduce the frequency and severity of migraines. - Cell Salts for Headaches
+Foods like dark leafy greens, almonds, and blueberries, which are rich in magnesium, may help you reduce the frequency and severity of migraines. - Cell Salts for Headaches

 Homeopathic remedies like cell salts are another option some people explore to manage headache symptoms. - Proper Hydration